solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

-Microsoft, so when researchers saw sequencing data begin to push toward the CMRI datacenter's storage limits, the organization chose to support its genomic data platform with Microsoft Genomics, Azure Database for PostgreSQL, and Azure infrastructure as a service (IaaS) resources.
+Microsoft, so when researchers saw sequencing data begin to push toward the CMRI datacenter's storage limits, the organization chose to support its genomic data platform with Microsoft Genomics, Azure Database for PostgreSQL Flexible Server, and Azure infrastructure as a service (IaaS) resources.

 ### GeekWire